xChrisMx/xrecon/README.md

+Usage:
-Usage: python3 jwrecon.py
+- python3 xrecon.py
-or
+* or
-chmod +x jwrecon.py and ./jerecon.py
+- chmod +x xrecon.py and ./xrecon.py

-Latest versions have Dmitry and Fierce scans.
+Latest version includes Dmitry and Fierce.
 This script was made for a project of my needs, feel free to modify/contribute as needed.

 Tools built in script:
 - Nikto/Nuclei (detect web app vulns; poor man's scanner :D)